Lorraine: Development of the borders in modern history

 After 1870 some parts of Moselle and Meurthe became part of Germany.
 Of the remaining parts, France formed the new department named Meurthe-et-Moselle.
-After 1918 and the Great War, France took over control again of Moselle.
+After 1918 and the Great War, France regained control of Moselle.

 When France created its administrative regions in the middle of the 20th century, it decided to gather Meurthe et Moselle, Meuse, Moselle and Vosges into a single region, known as Lorraine.